Updated: Sep 28, 2022

 If you've looked at my body of work, you probably noticed that I have an affinity for dolls and toys.
 I think it's an extension of the joy I felt creating fantasy worlds with them as a child.
 Toys can seem very much alive at times.
 I think they have the ability to represent a range of emotions that are relatable in human terms.

-When I started I give up, I had the image of a lone army man carrying a tiny white flag in my mind.
+When I started the painting, I give up (shown below), I had the image of a lone army man carrying a tiny white flag in my mind.
 After I attached the flag and started placing objects around him, I quickly realized how pretty much anything I put in the still life – even relatively small things – towered over him.
 To me the way the little green army man is minimized by his surroundings depicts a sense of vulnerability and isolation.

 I don't see the symbolism in this painting as being literally about soldiers and war but rather about deciding to stop fighting against an "enemy" – real or perceived.
 Through the act of letting go, new directions are taken, new ideas are formed.
 It's a personal kind of journey that looks neither easy nor certain.
 But I do think it looks hopeful.

 I give up / Oil on linen, 12 in.
 X 12 in.